nverity-via/aws-manager/README.md

 ### Installing

 Running `./setup.sh` will
-- update the scripts in this directory to be the local installation
+- update the script configs in this directory function as the local installation of this tool
 - add the alias `awss` to your `~/.zshrc` file to bring up the menu

 ### AWS Environment Setup

 Follow the steps [here](https://docs.dev.platform-services.dev1.poweredbyvia.com/welcome/onboarding/aws/) for VIA aws cli access and validation

+**The following steps must be repeated for each AWS environment added**

 Open your `~/.aws/config` file, it should look like this after AWS setup
 ```